Notices: Economic Development & Affordable Housing

 TBD – Disaster Relief (Funding amount TBD based on available resource and urgent need). $0

-The public comment period begins on June 8, 2025, and ends on July 11, 2025.
-Please send any comments to Dylan Mayeux, Real Estate Coordinator II, City of Clearwater Economic Development and Housing Department, 509 S. East Ave, Suite 227, Clearwater, FL 33756 or via telephone at 727-444-7168 or via email at Dylan.Mayeux@myclearwater.com before 5:00 p.m. on July 11, 2025 (extended from the original due date of July 7, 2025, or 30 days after this corrected notice is published).
-A draft copy of the proposed City of Clearwater 2025-2029 Consolidated Plan and FY 2025 Annual Action Plan will be available for public comment beginning June 8, 2025, on the City’s website at https://www.myclearwater.com/My-Government/City-Departments/Economic-Development/Guiding-Documents-Plans-and-Reports.
+The public comment period begins on May 27, 2026, and ends on June 26, 2026.
+Please send any comments to Dylan Mayeux, Housing Manager, City of Clearwater Economic Development and Housing Department, 100 S. Myrtle Ave., 3rd Floor Clearwater, FL 33756 or via telephone at 727-444-7168 or via email at Dylan.Mayeux@myclearwater.com before 5:00 p.m. on June 26, 2026 A draft copy of the proposed City of Clearwater FY 2026 (2026/2027) Annual Action Plan will be available for public comment beginning May 27, 2026, on the City’s website at https://www.myclearwater.com/My-Government/City-Departments/Economic-Development/Guiding-Documents-Plans-and-Reports.
 Hard copies will be available at the following locations for review during the public comment period:

 |